 - Prepare another bowl of ice water.
 Fill a small saucepan two-thirds of the way with water and bring it to a boil over high heat.
 Add 2 teaspoons salt and the green beans.
 Cook until the beans are bright green and tender-crisp, 2 to 3 minutes.
 Remove and strain the beans, then immediately plunge them into the ice water to stop the cooking.
 Once cool, rain and set the green beans aside on a towel to dry.

-In a food processor or blender, combine the anchovies, garlic, parsley, Dijon mustard, lemon zest and juice, and 4 tablespoons of the olive oil.
+- In a food processor or blender, combine the anchovies, garlic, parsley, Dijon mustard, lemon zest and juice, and two-thirds of the olive oil.
 Puree until well blended, 2 to 3 minutes.
 Add the mayonnaise, a few pinches of salt and a grind or two of pepper.
 Pulse a few times to incorporate into a creamy dressing.
 Set aside.

-Hand-tear the lettuce into bite-size pieces (or leave the leaves whole for a dramatic fork-and-knife presentation).
-In a medium bowl, combine the lettuce with 1 tablespoon of the olive oil and a few pinches of salt and pepper, then toss to coat.
-Transfer the coated lettuce to a platter or divide them between 2 dinner plates.
-Using the same medium bowl, combine the reserved green beans, radishes and tomatoes with the remaining 1 tablespoon olive oil and a bit of salt and pepper.
-Scatter the tuna and its oil over the lettuce (or crumble into a tidy mound), add the eggs, radishes, tomatoes, olives and green beans.
+- Hand-tear the lettuce into bite-size pieces (or leave the leaves whole for a dramatic fork-and-knife presentation).
+In a medium bowl, combine the lettuce with half of the remaining olive oil and a few pinches of salt and pepper, then toss to coat.
+Transfer the coated lettuce to a platter or divide them between 4 dinner plates.
+Using the same medium bowl, combine the reserved green beans, radishes, and tomatoes with the remaining 1 olive oil and a bit of salt and pepper.
+Scatter the tuna and its oil over the lettuce (or crumble into a tidy mound), add the eggs, radishes, tomatoes, olives, and green beans.
 Pour the dressing over everything, toss, and serve.
 You can also toss everything in a bowl and serve that way or compose the salad and serve the dressing on the side.